As Roman Spa founder turns 100, city bestows a day in her honor

-To honor an immigrant from Germany, a nurse during WWII, and founder of Calistoga’s Roman Spa Hot Springs, Jan.
-8 has been proclaimed Gena Quast Day in honor of her 100th birthday and many contributions to the community.
+CALISTOGA — To honor an immigrant from Germany, a nurse during WWII, and founder of Calistoga’s Roman Spa Hot Springs, the city of Calistoga proclaimed Gena Quast Day in honor of her 100th birthday and many contributions to the community.

-“Whereas Gena has made significant contributions within the City of Calistoga, for her support of our local culture and economy, and still resides in Calistoga and continues to be engaged with her family and friends,” the city proclamation reads.
+“Whereas Gena has made significant contributions within the City of Calistoga, for her support of our local culture and economy, and still resides in Calistoga and continues to be engaged with her family and friends,” the city proclamation reads for Jan.
+8.

 Mayor Chris Canning added, “An enormous thank you from the City of Calistoga.
 Clearly what you and your husband Max founded here is part of the fabric and is an iconic institution of Calistoga, and certainly over the decades has drawn people here.
 Thank you for that hard work.”